 How to Make Crockpot Baked Ziti Step by Step

-overhead view of ingredients for crockpot baked ziti.
+Overhead view of ingredients for crockpot baked ziti.

-marinara, ziti, and dollops of ricotta in a crockpot.
+Marinara, ziti, and dollops of ricotta in a crockpot.

-Layer the Ziti: Repeat with another layer of meat sauce, the remaining half pound of pasta, the remaining half cup of ricotta, and ½ cup of mozzarella.
+Repeat with another layer of meat sauce, the remaining half pound of pasta, the remaining half cup of ricotta, and ½ cup of mozzarella.
 Spread the remaining meat sauce over the top.

 parmesan cheese topped crockpot baked ziti in a crockpot.